amccarthy9904/coin_bot/coin_notes.md

 #### Output Layer
 One Node 0 or 1
 if 0 next day will be red
 if 1 next day will be green
 green means next days close > open

+### Training the model